 Confidential information in student files will not be released except in the following circumstances:

 Brandman University strictly prohibits any form of discrimination against individuals with disabilities in its programs.

 To comply with Section 504 of the Federal Rehabilitation Act of 1973, Title III of the Americans with Disabilities Act of 1990 (ADA)/Americans with Disabilities Act Amendment Act of 2008 (ADAA), and other applicable laws, the University will provide, as necessary, reasonable and readily achievable accommodations, including academic adjustments and auxiliary aids, to ensure otherwise qualified students with disabilities access to the University's services, programs, and activities.
 Accommodations will not be provided if they fundamentally alter the nature of the program, if they would be unduly burdensome, either financially or administratively, to the University or if they would result in lowering academic and other essential performance standards.
-Students with disabilities who require accommodations must make those needs known to The Office of Disability Services as soon as possible.
+Students with disabilities who require accommodations must make those needs known to The Office of Accessible Education and Counseling Services as soon as possible.
 Students are responsible for making these needs known in a timely fashion and for providing documentation.

 Applicants are not required to notify the University of a disability or need for accommodations prior to admission.
 Individuals who need accommodations in order to submit an application are invited to contact Brandman University.